 Students with SEN or EAL needs at Walthamstow Academy benefit from a number of support strategies in order to meet their individual learning needs.
 Walthamstow Academy has a strong relationship with all the services offered by external agencies in Waltham Forest and we can direct both our students with SEN or EAL and their families to first class support.
 The SEN and EAL departments at Walthamstow Academy can deliver personalised intervention programmes to meet the individual needs of our learners.

-Students with an EHCP and those registered as having Additional Special Educational Needs receive a Pupil Passport which is shared with all staff.
+Students with an EHCP and those registered as having Additional Special Educational Needs receive a Student Strategy sheet which is shared with all staff.

 Appropriate information is shared about each student’s Special Educational Need with all their class teachers.